yaneyba/my-job-track-admin/docs/ANALYTICS_DASHBOARD_USAGE.md

 **✅ System Status**: As of July 8, 2025, the analytics system is fully operational with all backend issues resolved.
 All endpoints support date filtering and real-time data display.

+> **🔍 Quick Test**: If you see empty data (all zeros), the API is working correctly but your date range may not contain sample data.
+Try changing the date range to **2025-01-01 to 2025-12-31** to see the sample analytics data.

 ### Step 2: Understanding the Analytics Layout
 The Analytics page is organized into several sections:
 - **Overview Metrics**: Key performance indicators at the top